jelic98/raf_nlp/README.md

 ### Other

-* add matrix to track which word is in context of which word
+* find n maximums instead of sorting whole array
-* corpus has random size in multiple runs (words not connecting properly)
+* add pmi to track context connections to avaid list context contains
 * scan vocabulary if word is not found in the map
 * sort vocabulary by frequency for faster retrievals
 * iterative functions for bst